Smoke Alarms legislation: Changes to be ready for in each state

 • All homeowners must install working smoke alarms

 While we make every effort to provide accurate information, this is only a guide.
 We provide no guarantee this information is complete or correct.
-To see the complete legislation for Victoria, visit this site
+To see the complete legislation for Victoria, visit this site.

 Queensland